gfmcgrath/PowerShell/README.md

     5. [Microsoft Teams](#microsoft-teams)

 ## PowerShell Versions
-There are 2 versions of PowerShell currently available:
+There are 2 versions of PowerShell currently available.

+Some modules only work with **Windows PowerShell** - these are noted in their relevant sections.

 ### Windows PowerShell
 This is the version of PowerShell that is pre-installed on all Windows based systems from Windows 10 onwards, and on Windows Server systems.
 The most recent release version if 5.1.